Jump to section:

 Long distance telephone calls are listed as an Other Cost.
 They must be specifically related to your project and allowed by the sponsor.

 Not all Federal agencies allow moving expenses to be charged, and those that do generally require the recipient to be 100% effort for a minimum of twelve months.
 Moving costs are paid as an allowance to the recipient per the University implementation of requirements of the Federal Tax Cuts and Jobs Act, which requires these expenditures to be treated as taxable income to the recipient.
 Refer to the FSO Policy on Relocation Costs for more information.
 Only actual costs of moving supported by receipts are allowable on Federal awards.
-If allowable by the agency, they should be budgeted in the other costs category with the following annotation:

 - “Relocation/moving related expenses are budgeted in the amount of $X. Due to the implementation of the Tax Cuts and Jobs Act (Public Law PL 115-97), relocation/moving related costs will expense as taxable income with associated fringe benefit rates in accordance with the current federally negotiated indirect cost rate agreement.”

 - The proposal preparer needs to consider the impact of fringe benefits associated with the moving expense.
 For example, $5,000 of actual moving expense for a full benefit employee will be budgeted as a sum of $6,600. ($5,000 of moving expense +$1,600 fringe).

 The process for charging the allowance is as follows: